 Prof Fulufhelo Nelwamondo, CEO of the NRF and Deputy Ambassador Ami Larsson Jain of the Embassy of Sweden in Pretoria opened the virtual lecture moderated by Ms Mia Malan.
 Editor-in-chief, Bhekisisa Centre for Health Journalism.

 The virtual lecture explored the meaning of science, its promise, ethos and method, the sociology of science, the interplay between the social context and scientific knowledge.
-“We believe that given the unprecedented speed of the scientific breakthrough of Covid-19 vaccines and ensuing skepticism and doubt, a follow up dialogue will also help to explore what this means for trust and belief in research and science,” said the NRF’s Prof Fulufhelo Nelwamondo and Ambassador Håkan Juholt of the Embassy of Sweden in Pretoria.
+“We believe that given the unprecedented speed of the scientific breakthrough of Covid-19 vaccines and ensuing scepticism and doubt, a follow-up dialogue will also help to explore what this means for trust and belief in research and science,” said the NRF’s Prof Fulufhelo Nelwamondo and Ambassador Håkan Juholt of the Embassy of Sweden in Pretoria.

 In his presentation titled: “Science in the era of Covid-19: One year later”, Abdool Karim explored the growing clinical problems in the long Covid-19 and raised an alarm that medical doctors were complicit in anti-vaxx sentiments and in promoting unproven Covid-19 treatments.